wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.29 -- The Aspect and CC buttons now pull down menus with all the
+        options for each, instead of cycling through.
+The "Aspect" label has been shortened to "Aspt." to fit.
+The keyboard shortcuts still cycle as before.

+        On startup, the TiVo selector is now always displayed (unless an address is given on the command line), even when only a single TiVo is found; and the entry box is included after the list of TiVos, so you can always enter an address that's not on the list.
+These changes can help in some cases where the TiVos' announcements aren't making it through the network, or for connecting to things (like rproxy without Zeroconf) that aren't announcing.

+        Ports other than 31339 can now be specified, on the command line, in the entry window, etc. (via colon notation, e.g.
+        "1.2.3.4:5678"), and are now recognized via Zeroconf.
+Although no TiVos use ports other than 31339, this feature can be useful with rproxy (q.v.).
+When no port is given, 31339 is the default.

+        For Tivos proxied via rproxy (and assuming that the proxy is announcing via Zeroconf), the entry for the original TiVo is now automatically removed from the list of TiVos available to connect to at startup (since you can't connect to it anyway).

+        The Mac app bundle now uses the default Python (2.7) instead of 2.6.
+This is necessary to get the benefits of ttk, but it drops support for OS X 10.6 in the resulting app.
+(You can still use the non-app version.)
+Let me know if this is an issue.

 0.28 -- The Mac app bundle is now signed (for compatibility with
         Gatekeeper), and sandboxed -- its only permissions are network